x-atlas-consortia/ubkg-etl/generation_framework/hmfields/README.md

 UBKG directly to find codes to use in assertions.
 The script calls endpoints of the UBKG API.

+### CEDAR Dependency and refreshing HMFIELD
+HMFIELD codes are cross-referenced, where possible, to CEDAR field codes.
+This means that the HMFIELD ontology has a dependency on the currency of CEDAR data.

+To obtain information on CEDAR for cross-referencing, HMFIELD queries the UBKG using the UBKG API.
+This means that **refreshing** HMFIELD data in the UBKG requires an instance of UBKG with the latest CEDAR data.
+This is often the very instance of UBKG that is being refreshed.

+To ingest HMFIELD into UBKG,
+1. Ingest all other sources in the HMSN context.
+2. Build a new local instance of UBKG.
+3. Configure **hmfields.ini** so that it points to the local instance of the UBKG.
+4. Ingest HMFIELD.
+5. Rebuild the local instance.

+If the field-*.yaml files are not deprecated, the ETL could be modified so that it uses the CEDAR edge/node files directly.

 # The HMFIELD Ontology
 ### Background
 HuBMAP recently integrated CEDAR into the ingest metadata validation workflow.
 Prior to CEDAR, ingest metadata was validated using infrastructure based on source in the [ingest-validation-tools repository](https://github.com/hubmapconsortium/ingest-validation-tools).